CTITF Working Group on Promoting and Protecting Human Rights and the Rule of Law while Countering Terrorism

 The Working Group aims to continue bringing together relevant stakeholders at the national and/or regional levels to help facilitate the exchange of information and experiences, through the organization of regional workshops on specific thematic issues, with a regional focus.
 Issues related to the right to a fair trial in the context of countering terrorism have been identified as a possible theme for such a workshop in the early part 2011.

-- Office of the High Commissioner for Human Rights (OHCHR) (lead)
+- Office of the High Commissioner for Human Rights (OHCHR) (co-chair)

 - Counter-terrorism Committee Executive Directorate (CTED)